-The board of directors held eleven meetings during the fiscal year ended January 1, 2015.
-During our 2014 fiscal year, no director then in office attended fewer than 75% of the aggregate total number of meetings of the board of directors held during the period in which he or she was a director and of the total number of meetings held by all of the committees of the board of directors on which he or she served.
+The board of directors held seven meetings during the fiscal year ended December 26, 2013.
+During our 2013 fiscal year, no director then in office attended fewer than 75% of the aggregate total number of meetings of the board of directors held during the period in which he or she was a director and of the total number of meetings held by all of the committees of the board of directors on which he or she served.
 The Company does not have a formal policy regarding attendance by members of the board of directors at the Company's Annual Meeting, but encourages our directors to attend.
-All of our directors attended our Annual Meeting of Stockholders held on April 30, 2014.
+Nine of our ten directors attended our Annual Meeting of Stockholders held on May 1, 2013.
 The three standing committees of the board of directors are the Audit Committee, the Compensation Committee and the Nominating and Governance Committee.
-During 2014, a special committee was established to review the related party transactions between NCM, Inc. and NCM LLC in connection with the merger with Screenvision, LLC ("Screenvision").
-In May 2014, NCM, Inc. entered into an Agreement and Plan of Merger to merge with Screenvision.
-The Screenvision merger agreement was subsequently terminated in March 2015.
-The special committee consisted of the three independent directors who were not designated by one of NCM LLC's founding members, Messrs.
+In 2010, we established a Fathom special independent committee of the board to work with the Company's management and the founding members to restructure the Fathom business.
+At the end of 2013, Fathom Events was sold to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
+The special committee consisted of the three independent directors who were not designated by one of our founding members, Messrs.
 Goodman, Haas and Schneider.
-There were six meetings of the special committee during our 2014 fiscal year.
+There were fifteen meetings of the special committee during our 2013 fiscal year.

-The following table shows the current membership and number of meetings held by the board and each standing committee during our 2014 fiscal year:
+The following table shows the current membership and number of meetings held by the board and each standing committee during our 2013 fiscal year: